TheDoverBoys/taikoparsers/README.md

-# taikoparsers - parser and viewers for some taiko no tatsujin games' chart formats
+# taikoparsers - parser and viewers for the system 10 taiko games' formats

 ## setting it up
 you only need python 3.10+ and the pyglet module